danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 <aside class="markdown-memory-lane">
 <h3>Trip down memory lane...</h3>
 I can recall very few scenarios in my decades long career where the ability to write some code, literally within a few hours, was critical to the team's success.
-In one instance, the team was told at the last minute that a VIP was scheduled to come by the next day for a demo.
+In one instance, the team was told at the last minute that an important client representative was scheduled to come by the next day for a demo.
 The product was working, but wasn't yet styled, so it looked broken.
-I had just a few hours to tidy up the styles to make some of the views look functional.
+I had just a few hours to make the views look functional.
 And even then, it was a product I had been working on for nearly half a year and was therefore very familiar with.
 This urgent task would not have been assigned to someone who had only just seen the code for the first time that day.
 </aside>

 ### Talking Out Loud